syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/axis.md

 **RoundEnd**

-When the value of [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.NumericalAxis~RangePadding.html) is [`RoundEnd`], axis range will be rounded in the end to the nearest possible value divided by the interval.
+When the value of [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.NumericalAxis~RangePadding.html) is [`RoundEnd`], axis range will be rounded in the end to the nearest possible value by the interval.

 {% highlight c# %}
 [C#]